Gilmond/code-labs/docs/docker-compose.md

 ![compose logs](../images/compose-nginx-logs.png)

 Notice the warnings from `proxy_1` explaining that it is unable to find an upstream server.
-That's because we declared two upstream servers, but only have 1 API.
+That's because we declared two upstream servers in `nginx.conf`, but only have 1 API in *Docker Compose*.

 In order to remedy this, you will need to ensure *Compose* scales your API to match the number of entries in the `nginx.conf` `upstream` section.
-In the example above, 2 were declared (`api_1` and `api_2`), so use the command `docker-compose up --scale api=2` which will start two containers for your API.
+In the example above, 2 were declared (`api_1` and `api_2`), so use the command `docker-compose up --scale api=2` which will start two containers for your API (shown here using `docker-compose ps`).

 ![compose with NGINX](../images/compose-up-nginx.png)